Jean28518/linux-guides/local-dns-server-with-real-https/readme.md

 }
 ```

-# Setup the devices to use the domains and the good https:
+# Setup the devices to use the domains and the good https (also needed for docker containers):
 - Set the dns server of the system to the ip of the new dns server.
+  - In docker containers the nameserver should be already configured.
+Check /etc/resolv.conf for that.
 - Reconnect to the network
 - Download the certificate of the server.
 (If you did everything right a valid address would be '192.168.178.84/lan.crt')
 - Add this certificate to your browsers (because they have their own certificate handling)